moorepants/learn-multibody-dynamics/differentiation.rst

 The above definition implies that a vector must be expressed in the reference frame one is observing the change from before calculating the partial derivatives of the scalar measure numbers.
-For example here is a vector that is expressed in three different reference frames:
+For example, here is a vector that is expressed with unit vectors from three different reference frames:

 .. jupyter-execute::

+   alpha, beta = sm.symbols('alpha, beta')
-   a, b, c, d, e, f = sm.symbols('a, b, c, d, e, f') alpha, beta = sm.symbols('alpha, beta')
+   a, b, c, d, e, f = sm.symbols('a, b, c, d, e, f')

    A = me.ReferenceFrame('A')
    B = me.ReferenceFrame('B')